Thurman, New York

 Thurman is a town in the western part of Warren County, New York, United States.
 It is part of the Glens Falls Metropolitan Statistical Area.
 The town population was 1,199 at the 2000 census.
 The town is named after John Thurman, an early landowner.
 The town lies entirely inside the Adirondack Park.

 History

 John Thurman was one of a group of investors who started the town's settlement in 1790 at Elm Hill.

-The town of Thurman was established in 1792.
-Originally the town was called Athol by early settlers, but when Warren County was established in 1813, much of the town was lost to the new town of Warrensburg and the remainder was still called Athol.
-Athol was divided in 1852 to form the town of Thurman and the town of Stony Creek.
+The town of Thurman was established on April 10, 1792, and consisted of over 800 square miles.
+By 1813, five towns had been set off: Bolton, Chester, Johnsburg, Hague, and Caldwell (now known as the village of Lake George).
+In 1813, what was left of Thurman was divided into two towns: lands east of the Hudson River became Warrensburg and lands west of the Hudson River became Athol.
+Thurman no longer existed.

+On March 12, 1813, Athol became part of the newly formed Warren County.

+Legislature passed an act on November 13, 1852, that took effect on April 3, 1853.
+The act divided Athol to form the towns of Thurman and Stony Creek.
+The name of Thurman had been restored, and Athol no longer existed.

 Besides the town of Thurman, the town of Johnsburg is also named after John Thurman.